bdtinc/maskcam/Photon-Nano-Setup.md

 ### 5. Mount SD card-based drive
 There still isn't quite enough storage space to set up MaskCam on the Nano's 16GB eMMC chip.
 Insert a blank SD card (at least 8GB) into the SD card slot on the Photon carrier board.
 Use Ubuntu's Disks application to format the card as EXT4 and mount it as a storage device.
 This SD card will be used to hold the MaskCam program files, as well as all Python libraries that are needed for MaskCam.

 (Note: A USB flash drive is not used because there is only one USB hub on the Photon Carrier board.
-If other devices are plugged and unplugged from this USB hub while the mounted USB flash drive is plugged in, it will be unmounted and stop working.)
+If other devices are plugged and unplugged from this USB hub while the USB flash drive is plugged in, it will be unmounted and stop working.)

-Take note of the mount location for the drive.
+Take note of the mount location for the new drive.
 For example, I named my SD card partition "MaskCam-SD".
 The path to the mounted device is /media/evan/MaskCam-SD.
-I will refer to location for the rest of the setup instructions.
+I will refer to this location for the rest of the setup instructions.

 ### 6. Create symlink to Python site-packages directory and install Python libraries
 Since there is limited storage space on the Nano, the Python libraries need to be installed on the SD card.
 First, install a dummy Python library (imutils) using: